swfrench/rma-async/README.md

 3.  ~~Dependency management between async tasks ("events" similar to UPC++?).~~ A preliminary implementation of inter-task dependency management has been added.
-4. The dependency model is currently tree-like (an async can have only one dependency but any number of dependents).
-Should this instead support more general DAGs?
+4.  ~~The dependency model is currently tree-like (an async can have only one dependency but any number of dependents).
+Should this instead support more general DAGs?~~ Each task can now have multiple dependencies, see `example.cpp`.

 ## References